-Unfortunately, these issues are just the tip of the iceberg for Pennsylvania's farmers.
+These issues are just the tip of the iceberg for Pennsylvania's farmers.
 Federal red tape continues to grow and stifle our farmers, making it harder for them to stay in business.
 Senator Toomey will continue to fight against excessive, harmful regulations and for expanded market access.
 For the sake of our farm families and Pennsylvania's economy, this is a fight we cannot afford to lose.